Tommypop2/ReactiCool/README.md

 # ReactiCool

-A reactive library that takes a fundamentally different approach to updates.
+A framework built on a custom lazy reactive library and dom-expressions